Cherreads

 "Think of it this way—your ability is fuel.
 The sword is the weapon.
 Together, you can control when your power is used… or choose not to use it at all."

 "It doesn't eliminate your ability," Sailou continued.
-"It simply prevents accidental release."
+"It simply prevents accidental release and allows you to control it."

 "Exactly."